 The following contracts must be submitted to the Information Security Officer for review and approval:

-Office of International Learning Opportunities.
-Please contact the Office of International Learning Opportunities for the following types of University Contracts, which are subject to special procedures:
+Center for Global Education.
+Please contact the Center for the following types of University Contracts, which are subject to special procedures:

 - University Contracts involving partnerships or exchanges with foreign universities or countries and/or admission of foreign students.